 This is when maturity in your faith comes into play.
 First, you have to realize that God is going to answer your prayers, however, it might not be how you want them answered or when.
 God sees the big picture, you don't.
 He knows that in order for you to get the answer He feels is in your best interest, points A, B, and C have to be lined up first, in order for you to reach point D. In other words, there are other things going on in the spiritual realm that you know nothing about, so trust Him to do what is best.
 You can either accept that God heard you and leave it at that, or you can listen to the voices in your head that are making you doubt in God's love.

 When I had my legs operated on six years ago I battled a dangerous infection (cellulitis and a super-bug (MRSA).
 The combination of these two infections was so bad I was put on the burn ward, lathered with some sort of cream and then bandaged from toe to thigh, like a mummy.
 My legs were swollen, hot and they literally looked like someone had poured scalding water on them.
-It was when the blisters started coming up and my skin became so tight because of the swelling that the pain increased so much that morphine was not working for me.
+It was when the blisters started coming up and my skin became so tight because of the swelling that the increased dosage of morphine was not even coming close to alleviating the pain.
 I had one particular night that was horrible.
 I would say the pain was the worst I have ever experienced (that includes childbirth).
 My prayers were frantic pleas to God to make it stop, to send a nurse to sedate me so I didn't have to experience it.
 I also prayed that God would take me home.
 Clearly, I was beside myself with pain and my thoughts were all over the place.

 "I'm so afraid, Lord.
 I feel alone in this, like no one understands."